FarzeenSajjad/pdf-report-generator/README.md

 Only one PDF landed in `reports/` from the first two calls, `force: true` is what made a second one.

-## Stage 4 note — why background job, and what it costs
+## Stage 4 note: why background job, and what it costs

 I moved generation out of the request from the start instead of doing it inline first.
 `POST /reports` inserts a `pending` row and hands the actual query + render + save